 Modulations Therapies, LLC was founded in 2015 in order to bring innovative music therapy services to Mainers.
 We are a small private practice focused on providing customers a personalized, flexible approach that respects your strengths and focuses on your potential.

-Modulations Therapies provides clinical music therapy services, music lessons, and professional consultation to individuals, families, and organizations throughout Hancock and Penobscot Counties.
+Modulations Therapies provides clinical music therapy services, music lessons, and professional consultation to individuals, families, and organizations throughout Hancock and Penobscot Counties and remotely across Maine.

 To "modulate" in music means to change key or tonality.
 Musicians modulate to provide structure, move a piece forward, or find a more comfortable range for a singer or instrument.

 A modulation is a kind of change that keeps the melody and harmonies intact.
 At Modulations Therapies, we honor your story, your song.
 It is our job to structure and facilitate the kind of change that strengthens your voice, moves you forward, and helps you be more comfortable in the world.

 Owner/operator Carla Tanguay, MA, MT-BC, is a board-certified music therapist with over 17 years of experience in clinical practice and healthcare management.